 One of the most notable early maps of Kaunakakai was that drawn by G.E.G.
-Jackson in 1882 (Figure 3).
+Jackson in 1882 (Figure 5).
 Labeled as a "Hawaiian Government Survey," this map portrays the extent of the natural harbor which is located within a section of the fringing reef outside of Kaunakakai Village.
 Much of the water surrounding the land consists of mud and sand flats which are "partially dry" or "dry" during low tides.
-This map shows a rectangular-shaped, gated compound along the seashore, labeled as the "Kamehameha Property," within which is a building marked as "Ruth's House" This refers to Princess Ruth Ke'elikolani, an important figure in the Kamehameha 'ohana and the history of Hawai'i.
+This map shows a rectangular-shaped, gated compound along the seashore, labeled as the "Kamehameha Property," within which is a building marked as "Ruth's House" This refers to Princess Ruth Ke'elikōlani, an important figure in the Kamehameha 'ohana and the history of Hawai'i.
 There are a total of 15 structures within this area.
 To the northwest of the "Kamehameha Property" is also a woodhouse, two navigational lights (an outer and an inner light), a cattle pen, a store, and a slaughterhouse.
 Mauka of this area lies a village with numerous structures, as well as a schoolhouse and Protestant church.
-Inland of the Kamehameha property.
+Inland of the Kamehameha property, the area is labeled as "grasslands" while the region to the west of the map, toward Kalama'ula reads "Low level sterile land, swampy in rainy weather."